OliPassey/AzAppRegistrationExpiry/README.md

  ## Requirements

-    - **Azure Function App**: This code is designed to run as an Azure Function.
+   - **Environment Variables**:
-    - **Environment Variables**: The following environment variables are required for the function to authenticate to Microsoft Graph API and send emails:
+   - The following environment variables are required for the function to authenticate to Microsoft Graph API and send emails:
       - `AZURE_CLIENT_ID`: The Azure AD application client ID.
       - `AZURE_CLIENT_SECRET`: The Azure AD application client secret.
       - `AZURE_TENANT_ID`: The Azure AD tenant ID.